ArjenSchwarz/workshop-cfn-macros/finished.md

 # That's all folks

 This step is the last step of the workshop, and allows you to test your end result.
+If you haven't done so yet, make sure you switch your local copy to this same branch by running the command `git checkout finished`.

 ## Test that it all works